 - nbn25 - minimum monthly cost from $65 /month

 - nbn50 - minimum monthly cost from $75 /month

 - nbn100 - minimum monthly cost from $85 /month

-Note that this minimum monthly cost only applies on 12-month term contracts and does not account for early cancellation fees, the cost of phone calls, nor any Fetch TV bundles you include.
+Note that this minimum monthly cost does not account for early cancellation fees, the cost of phone calls, once-off fees for pre-configured modems nor any Fetch TV bundles you include.
 In some instances, the NBN Co might charge a once-off connection charge for brand new installations.
-If you sign up on a month-to-month basis, the pre-configured modem we supply will also incur a once-off fee.

 Where is nbn available near me?